 I received my PhD in Biophysics from Stanford University in 2021, working in the lab of Julie Theriot, now at the University of Washington Department of Biology.
-During my PhD I studied the wound healing response in larval zebrafish skin, as a model system for how cells move in response to changing environmental cues.
+During my PhD I studied the influence of mechanical and electrical forces on cell migration in the context of the rapid wound healing response in larval zebrafish skin.

 I received my Masters from the University of Cambridge (Emmanuel College) under the direction of Pietro Cicuta, studying how populations of bacteria maintain a constant average size despite rapid exponential growth and division.
 Before that I received my Bachelor’s degree from Harvard College, where I investigated how cyanobacteria cope with high light stress in the lab of Erin O’Shea.